-Grilled kielbasa, smothered in a ridiculously good sausage and stout beer cheese sauce, and packaged in a pillowy bun.
-This super easy Grilled Beer Kielbasa with Sausage and Stout Queso recipe, perfect for feeding the crowd, is every bit as crazy tasty as it looks.
+Polska kielbasa, smothered in a delicious sausage and Guinness extra stout beer cheese sauce, and packaged in a pillowy bun.
+This super easy Grilled Beer Kielbasa recipe with Sausage and Stout Queso is perfect for feeding a crowd and every bit as crazy tasty as it looks.

 But that does not mean we don’t go full out getting our fall grub on.
 Complete with cozy crockpot…

 Okay, let’s talk about this recipe …kids, this stuff is seriously a crowd-pleaser.
 Make this.

 This is essentially a beer brats recipe, but I used kielbasa and Guinness extra stout beer.
 Then I smothered in a sausage queso, also with Guinness extra stout beer.

 I have made this several times now, and it is very honestly totally totally yummayyy.
 First, we give our polska kielbasa a good simmer in the hearty stout beer.

 While that is happening, we throw a couple things in a crockpot.
 Let that go, and what we get is the best queso I have made yet.